Why are some debit card transactions blocked?

 We may block or limit the types of transactions processed using debit cards in response to alerts of excessive fraudulent activity.
 We take these precautions to protect our customers and the funds in their accounts from potential fraud.
 Information regarding these transaction limitations is provided below.

 We are currently blocking signature-based debit card transactions greater than $10 in the states of Arizona, California, Georgia, Illinois, Nevada, New Mexico, North Carolina and Tennessee.
 You will be able to process PIN-based and internet transactions with your debit card in these states.

 We are also blocking magnetic stripe PIN and signature-based transactions greater than $50 in the states of New Jersey, New York and Pennsylvania.
 Chip transactions will not be blocked.

 Can I use my debit card outside the United States?

 We advise using a credit card when traveling abroad instead of your debit card to protect the funds you have on deposit in your accounts from potential loss due to fraudulent transactions.

-If you are traveling abroad, please be advised that we block all ATM and debit card transactions initiated in Bosnia-Herzegovina, Brazil, Cuba, France, India, Libya, Malta, Nigeria, North Korea, Romania, Russia and Ukraine.
+If you are traveling abroad, please be advised that we block all debit card transactions initiated in Bosnia-Herzegovina, Brazil, Cuba, France, India, Libya, Malta, Nigeria, North Korea, Romania, Russia and Ukraine.

 In China, signature-based debit card transactions are being blocked.
 You will be able to process PIN-based transactions and transactions initiated on the internet.